quocvuong92/azure-ai-cli/README.md

 Building on what I explained about Kubernetes, here's how it compares...

 > /web on
-Web search enabled for all messages.
+Web search enabled (provider: tavily).

 > What is the latest Kubernetes version?
 [Searches web automatically]